f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

    Name:	student001.aws.lab.f5demos.com
    Address: 52.4.72.136

-Exercise 7: Verify WAF Protection
+Task 7: Verify WAF Protection
 ^^^^^^^^^^^^^^^^^^^^^^

 In this topology we are sending traffic to the AWS EIP that's attached to the AppMesh node in the AWS VPC.